-A good way to practice your growing English skills is to read news stories.
+A good way to practice your growing English skills is to read news headlines and stories.
 That way you stay current (up-to-date) with goings on and you can always go back and look for the story in your native language if you can’t understand a certain detail.
 Even if you don’t fully understand every word of the story, you can figure out the gist of (main idea) what happened while expanding (making larger) your English vocabulary.
 If this seems still challenging, why not start with just the news headlines!

 We’re taking out the middleman this week and bringing the news headlines to you!
 Here are some of the biggest stories from this week, each with a short summary.
 If you want the full story, just click the link and get reading!
 (It’s a bit like Last Week Tonight with John Oliver, but with more grammar.)